Richard-J-Oconnor/Active-Directory-Deployment/README.md

 In the networking tab, select the Virtual Network that was made previously.
 <img width="773" height="218" alt="image" src="https://github.com/user-attachments/assets/40f41d50-e9bc-483a-9d8c-3b5852900eef" /> <br/>

-Then Review and create your virtual machine. <br/>
+Then, review and create your virtual machine. <br/>
 For the client VM, follow the same steps as the other virtual machine, except under the image option, select Windows 10 Pro version 22H2, and check the licensing box at the bottom.
 Then create the virtual machine. <br/>

 To set the Domain controller's IP address to static, we select our virtual machine.
 Then select Networking, followed by Network settings, and then click on the Network interface/IP configuration to access the virtual NIC settings.